 EMPLOYMENT LAW NEWS

-Of course, as with all aspects of employment law, each jurisdiction handles pay transparency laws differently.
+As with most aspects of employment law, each jurisdiction handles pay transparency laws differently.

 What are pay transparency laws?